Anjani Kumar Jha

 Anjani Kumar Jha (born 16 April 1964) is a Nepalese physician who works as a radiation oncologist.
 On September 7, 2023, he was appointed as the Vice- Chairperson of the Medical Education Commission (MEC) by the Council of Ministers of Nepal.

 He comes from lower middle class family.
 His father was a school teacher.
 He earned his MBBS in Bangladesh and MD from Manipal, India.

 Previously he had served as the Chairman of Nepal Health Research Council and Nepal Medical Association.

-Some political debates have risen over his appointment in MEC.